coderoad/coderoad-vscode/docs/docs/build-tutorial.md

 sidebar_label: Building a Tutorial
 ---

-A tutorial is made from a github repository that includes three parts:
+A tutorial is made from a GitHub repository that includes three parts:

 1. Markdown
 2. YAML